 As a school we can call on support from consultant and specialist organisations from within the Local Authority as well as Health and Social Care Services.

 6. Equipment and facilities available for SEN provision

-As a school we can access a range of services from within the local area and the TEN Group.
+As a school we can access a range of services from within the local area.
 These services are contacted when necessary and appropriate, according to your child’s needs.
 If you believe your child needs specialist equipment or other facilities please contact the SENDCO or discuss the issue at the next progress review meeting.

 7. Arrangements for consulting with parents

 We also welcome opportunities to work with parents and guardians and, should any parent wish to discuss any issues regarding the student, they are welcome to contact the SENDCO.

 8. Arrangements for consulting with children